giorgiasorr/pos-tagging-multilingual/README.md

 dev.col, dev-predicted.col, train.col, test.col : Data from IMS server

-- keep all of these files in the same folder
+- Keep all of these files in the same folder;
-- Run Brill.py
+- Run Brill.py ;
 - On running Brill.py, the Macro & Micro average F1-Scores, Precision & Recall values will be calculated and printed.
-Also, 4 txt files will be created in the same folder
+Also, 4 txt files will be created in the same folder.